 VBoxManage storageattach OSX –storagectl “SATA Controller” –type hdd –port 0 –device 0 –medium D:/MAC/OSX/OSX.vmdk

 D:/MAC/OSX/OSX.vmdk – Location of Hard disk.

 VBoxManage createhd –filenameD: /MAC/OSX/OSX.vmdk –size 10240 to create Hard disk.

-As SATA carries more advantages with it, you can get more benefits by attaching the virtual disk by SATA controller.
-Hope this guide is useful in attaching virtual hard disk through SATA port for VirtualBox virtual machine.
+As SATA carries more advantages, you can get more benefits by attaching the virtual disk to the SATA controller.
+I hope this guide helps connect the virtual hard disk through the SATA port for a VM in VirtualBox.